 Drink Soothing Herbal Teas Before Bed

 Enjoying a warm cup of tea in the evening is a calming practice to help your body transition to a state of relaxation.
-Lavender, Chamomile, Passionflower and Lemon Balm are herbs that are known to have a calming effect on both the mind and body and can be found in many soothing herbal teas.*
+Lavender, Chamomile, Passionflower, and Lemon Balm are known to have a calming effect on both the mind and body and can be found in many soothing herbal teas.*

 Make the tea, sit with the tea, smell the tea, savor the taste of the tea, and mindfully drink and enjoy your tea.
 Your evening tea ritual can also be accompanied by reading something inspiring or writing in a gratitude journal.